 I remember one such girl.
 She spoke just Telugu, and perhaps because of her language difficulties, she was extremely diffident.
-She stood watching and listening, never contributing to conversation.
+She stood very still, watching and listening, never contributing to conversation.
 She listened to children asking for permission to go and drink water.
 Finally, mustering up her courage, she came up to me and asked, “Miss, mumblemumblemum water?”

 The next class, once again, “Miss, mumblemumblemum water?”